RuliaReader/Rulia/README.md

 ## Highlights

  - Multiple reading modes to handle complex situations
- - Image denoising to remove the Moiré effect
+ - Remove the Moiré effect from images
+ - Blank area trimming
  - Directly reads encrypted compressed files
  - Optimized for touch operations
  - Paging by using the Surface Pen and Dial